casperthuis/cv2/README.txt

-icp.m line 69 to change the percentage of sampling
+icp.m line 69 to change the percentage of the sampling

+Note: this program makes use  of the pcshow of the Computer Vision System Toolbox!